FASTR-Analytics/fastr-slide-builder/core_content/06_coverage_analysis.md

 - Expected births: 300,000 × 0.032 = 9,600
 - Add ~5% for pregnancy losses = **~10,000 pregnancies**

-**Both approaches should give similar results.** FASTR tests multiple denominators and selects the one closest to survey values (see Step 3).
+FASTR tests multiple denominators and selects the one closest to survey values (see Step 3).

 ---